HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - transpiler
   - linter
   - polyfill
-  - debugger
+  - debugger 🖐️ used
   - garbage collection
-  - refactoring
+  - refactoring 🖐️ used
-  - code review
+  - code review 🖐️ used
   - antipatterns
   - paradigm
-  - algorithm
+  - algorithm 🖐️ used
   - magic numbers
   - hardcode
   - complexity